 Children who do not attend school regularly can be at increased risk of abuse and neglect.
-Where there is unauthorised / unexplained absence, and after reasonable attempts have been made to contact the family, the DSL follows the WSCB procedure and refers to Children's Services as appropriate.
+Where there is unauthorised / unexplained absence, and after reasonable attempts have been made to contact the family, the DSL follows the WSCP procedure and refers to Children's Services as appropriate.

-Where there are no known welfare concerns about a pupil, follow procedures for recording school absence in line with DfE School attendance guidance 2021 School attendance: guidance for schools - GOV.UK (www.gov.uk).
+Where there are no known welfare concerns about a pupil, follow procedures outlines in Working Together to Improve School Attendance 2024 Working together to improve school attendance - GOV.UK (www.gov.uk).
 Should a pupil's attendance become a cause for concern it is advisable to intervene early to prevent entrenched non-school attendance.
 School should make contact with the Early Help Hub (EHH) to initiate an Early Help, if appropriate.
 This will evidence and identify the barriers impacting on the pupil's engagement with school.